Abdelfattah225/Embededd_Linux_Bootcamp/02-Linux Fundmentals/06_Bash_Scripting/TASK(A)/README.md

 look at the file Task_A.sh

-you should put the path of the file with execute the script
+you should put the path of the directory with execute the script

 > $ ./Task_A.sh {path/to/directory}